 But how slow is too slow?
 “2 seconds is the threshold for eCommerce website acceptability” Maile Ohye, Google’s former Developer Program Tech Lead once said.

 Average page load time varies depending on the industry you’re in.
-Your goal should always be to beat the industry average by as much as possible.
+Your goal should always be to beat the industry average by as much as possible and speed up your WordPress site all the time.
 That way you can reduce your bounce rate and keep customers from noticing the load time at all.
 If website visitors notice the load speed, they’re probably noticing it’s slow.

 Customers often have questions about your brand, products, or services.
 Whenever this happens, they don’t want to go through a lot of effort to find answers.
 In most cases, people want a very simple way to solve their problems.
 If not, they’ll abandon it altogether and go on with their day.
 The best way to keep people around and turn these hot leads into customers is to give them an instantaneous option for contacting you.